 In 2014, Roos van Oosten was team leader of the project Mapping pre-industrial sanitation infrastructure in the town of Haarlem.
 In 2015, van Oosten was awarded a NWO-Alfa Meerwaarde grant for a project focussing on mapping pre-industrial sanitation infrastructure in the town of Leiden followed by a DANS Small Data Project grant in 2016 for phase 2.
 In 2016 she was awarded the prestigious Veni grant for ‘Challenging the paradigm of filthy and unhealthy medieval towns’.

 In addition, she is chair of the Dutch Society for Medieval Archaeology (Stichting voor de Middeleeuwse archeologie) and a member of the editorial board of the Dutch Classification System for Late-Medieval and Post-Medieval Ceramics and Glass (better known as the Deventer System).
-Van Oosten is book review editor in the peer-reviewed journal The Medieval Low Countries.
+Van Oosten is an assistant editor in the peer-reviewed journal The Medieval Low Countries.
 History, Archaeology, Art and Literature; she is a member of the advisory board of the ERC Consolicator Premodern Healthscaping Project (PI Prof. G. Geltner, University of Amsterdam) and main editor of the Urban Graveyard Series.

 Her main interest is in socio-economic topics such as sanitation management, urban hygiene infrastructure and the phenomena of the urban revolution.
 A secondary research focus is pre-industrial ceramic distribution patterns and long-term economic trends in the Low Countries.